 Getting organised for your wedding reception?
-One of the trickiest tasks is trying to figure out where everyone will sit for the speeches and meal.
+One of the trickiest tasks is trying to figure out wedding seating.
+Where is everyone sitting for the speeches and meal?

 With this in mind, allocated seating for your wedding guests is a smart move.
-In this article I’m sharing my tips and tricks to creating the perfect wedding reception seating plan with Be My Guest Design.
+In this article I’m sharing tips and tricks to create the perfect wedding reception seating plan with Be My Guest Design.

 How many seats and tables do you need for your wedding guests at your reception venue?

 To create a seating plan for your wedding, you’ll first need to figure out how many people can sit per table, and how many tables you’re having.
 This might be an easy exercise if you are getting married at a venue experienced at hosting weddings.
-They’ll know how many people can fit at the tables they have, and how many tables can fit in their space (or how many tables you’ll need for the number of guests you’re expecting).
+They’ll know how many people can fit at their tables, and how many tables can fit in their space.
+Or at least, how many tables you’ll need for the number of guests you’re expecting).

 How to map out your wedding reception's space

 Mapping out your wedding reception's space will help you ensure all your guests have enough room to eat their meals and are comfortable.
 On the other hand, too much space can make things a bit awkward as well.
 A bit of preparation now will make setting up the day before a whole heap easier!

 How can you do this?
 I recommend creating a floor plan to map out your reception.
 Go old school and sketch out a floor plan to scale with measuring tape, paper and pen.
 Or there are some software programs dedicated to the task.

 At this point decide what sort of head table configuration you’ll have, and who will be sitting there with you.
 Check out this post on Southern Bride for the different types of head table options you could choose from.
 Give your head table priority on the floor plan, and work your guest's tables around that.

 Once you’ve figured out how many people can sit at each table, hopefully you've got enough spots for all the wedding guests you've invited!